Need help with your Discussion

 To what extent can you defend (or refute) Flegm’s position on these critical accounting paradoxes?

 Extravert personality has one crucial skill: communication; strong leadership arises from good conversation, and a better understanding of the task is achieved when there is free and open communication between the superiors and the employees (Gerzon, 2006).
 Secondly, the education of accountants is the second paradox.
-Education is crucial in any field; in the accounting field, one needs a certain level of knowledge before qualifying as an accountant.
+Education is crucial in any field; in accounting, one needs a certain level of knowledge before qualifying as an accountant.
 It is not only the employee’s responsibility but also the employer’s to ensure that there must be proper education for the employees.

 How has your position changed from the first time you read the article in Week 1?

-Regarding the fourth paradox, education of accountants, in order to educate all the Brigham Young University accountants as a piece of the underlying examination group for the “150-hour program” supported by the AICPA has built up a five-year expert’s program containing six essential abilities which is trusted to meet the future needs of the accounting profession.
+Regarding the fourth paradox, education of accountants, to educate all the Brigham Young University accountants as a piece of the underlying examination group for the “150-hour program” supported by the AICPA has built up a five-year expert program containing six essential abilities which are trusted to meet the future needs of the accounting profession.
 This program is excellent and will accommodate all the critical areas of accounting education necessary for accounting professionals.
 As argued by Flegm (2013), one can practice accounting without a CPA designation; then again, a man doesn’t require higher education to work on bookkeeping; at any rate, at the accounting level, albeit today, learning of the PC would be fundamental.
 Nor is an expert confirmation to practice applied bookkeeping hypothesis required at its topmost level.

 Chris Baysden wrote an article published in the Journal of Accountancy describing the skill set needed for modern-day accountants.
 It mainly deals with those who have recently graduated from college.
 The article gives a nice little look into the future of accountants.
 Among the things changing in firms is how they train new employees.
 Firms likewise are actualizing training projects to enable new contracts to learn soft aptitudes, for example, how to work with and present to customers (Baysden, 2013)

 Also, another paradox affecting the current accounting professional industry is the paradox whereby the auditee will have to pay an auditor for the services rendered; there have been witnessed in many instances to compromise independence.
-The institutional relationship between auditor and company, namely that the company pays the auditor to audit the accounts, might itself be a source of ethical and actuarial compromise.
+The institutional relationship between auditor and company, namely that the company pays the auditor to audit the accounts, might be a source of ethical and actuarial compromise.
 With the financial self-interest of both auditor and company remaining focused on the need for a ‘clean’ audit, a genuine possibility remained that processes and relationships would substitute for independence.
 Rules would be met, but independence would be sacrificed.
 Alternative reforms aimed at creating a different institutional relationship, such as socializing the audit by pooling company resources and hence funding audits effectively independent of a financial conflict of interest, were not considered.

 What are the current trends in these areas?